netrc/jekyll-now/_posts/2017-12-19-The-Last-Jedi.md

 Finn - Joh Boyega shows lots of charm but Finn does almost nothing of importance in the film.
 I'd guess that that's why they threw in another time and plot-wasting moment at the end of the film with his thwarted sacrifice.
 Just plain dumb turning that moment in to a flirtation and yet another script subversion, "we win not by fighting what we hate but by saving what we love" - sounds nice but the movie is called Star *Wars*.

 Droids - Lucas original idea with ANH was to show the story through the eyes of C-3PO and R2D2 (see [The Hidden Fortress](http://www.imdb.com/title/tt0051808/reference).
-He carried that on to a lesser degree in the original trilogy (C-3PO's God moment and plot re-telling were great parts of ROTJ), was an small part of TPM, and not much thereafter.
+He carried that on to a lesser degree in the original trilogy (C-3PO's God moment and plot re-telling were great parts of ROTJ), was a small part of TPM, and not much thereafter.
 BB-8 is fine, but seems to be just used for throw-away jokes and randomly saving the day.
 Sad to see C-3PO just doing cameos and R2-D2 relegated to one little scene here.

 Leia 'skywalking' - silly but I enjoyed it a lot.
 My simple take: She was knocked unconscious, woke up, and Force'd herself back.
 Almost makes sense but emotionally very satisfying.
 And, in a way, important to finally show that the other Skywalker twin did indeed have some strong force powers.
 Many of us have been waiting to see Leia's powers for 20-some years.